 So, back in 2010, Ofgem launched its Retail Market Review, a root-and-branch investigation aimed at making the energy market clearer, simpler and fairer for consumers.
 One of the outcomes of that review were to ban suppliers from offering complex tariffs, while another was to introduce a tariff comparison rate (TCR), which could be used as a first point of comparison when comparing tariffs, as it reduced the costs of a tariff into one p/kWh figure.

-Ofgem’s aim here is to make energy tariffs simpler and clearer for customers and the TCR will allow a more easy comparison between different tariffs across different providers.
-In this respect it operates in much the same way the APR% rate does for financial products such as loans and credit cards.
+The aim of Ofgem’s TCR was to make it easier for customers to compare electricity and gas tariffs, particularly different deals across different providers.
+In this respect, it worked in much the same way the APR% rate does for loans and credit cards.

-The TCR will be a single figure that takes into account any standing charges, unit rates and discounts that go into providing a tariff’s overall cost.
-Customers can then quickly take this TCR, compare it against another tariff - either from the same supplier or a different supplier - and tell instantly which one is cheaper.
+The TCR was represented a single figure that takes into account any standing charges, unit rates and discounts that go into providing a tariff’s overall cost.
+This allowed customers to simply compare the TCR of one tariff against another - either from the same supplier or a different supplier - and instantly be able to see which one is cheaper.

 Energy suppliers were also required to print tariff comparison rates on all communications between themselves and customers.